For Chills & Fever

 Provenance: Sandor P. Fuss Collection

-We have scant information on the Chickahominy Bitters but do know by looking at advertising in 1866, that it is a Richmond, Virginia bitters manufactured by A. H. Newton.
-He is also listed in an 1866 City of Richmond Virginia Directory with Bitters next to his name.
-His address is 120 Broad Street, both for business and residence.
-He called it “The Great American Remedy.”
+We have scant information on the Chickahominy Bitters but do know by looking at Chickahominy Bitters advertising in 1866, that it was ‘manufactured exclusively in Richmond, Virginia’ by A. H. Newton.
+He is also listed for one year only in an 1866 City of Richmond Virginia Directory with ‘Bitters’ next to his name.
+His address is 20 Broad Street, both for business and residence.
+He called his Chickahominy Bitters “The Great Virginia Remedy For Chills and Fevers.”
+Janney & Co., 145 King Street, Alexandria, Virginia were the wholesale agents.
+Nothing can be found outside of the 1866 date.
+Though “PATENTED’ is embossed on the bottle, no patent can be found.

 The Chickahominy is a Federally recognized tribe of Virginian Indians who primarily live in Charles City County, located along the James River midway between Richmond and Williamsburg in the Commonwealth of Virginia.
 This area of the Tidewater is not far from where they lived in 1600, prior to English colonization.
 They were officially recognized by the state in 1983 and the federal government in January 2018.